 Discover Vanderbilt University Medical Center:

 Located in Nashville, Tennessee, and operating at a global crossroads of teaching, discovery, and patient care, VUMC is a community of individuals who come to work each day with the simple aim of changing the world.
-It is a place where your expertise will be valued, your knowledge expanded and your abilities challenged.
-It is a place where your diversity — of culture, thinking, learning, and leading — is sought and celebrated.
+It is a place where your expertise will be valued, your knowledge expanded, and your abilities challenged.
+It is a place where your diversity — of culture, thinking, learning, and leadership — is sought and celebrated.
 It is a place where employees know they are part of something that is bigger than themselves, take exceptional pride in their work, and never settle for what was good enough yesterday.
 Vanderbilt’s mission is to advance health and wellness through preeminent programs in patient care, education, and research.